hungdungn47/trello-api/README.md

-# 📝 Trello Web Clone - Frontend
+# 📝 Trello Web Clone - Backend

 Trello is an intuitive and powerful tool for organizing ideas, tasks, and workflows.
 It allows teams to manage projects with a **drag-and-drop interface**, featuring lists and cards that store **comments, attachments, and collaboration tools**.